Doctor of Philosophy

 These providers work together to achieve patient-centered care, using proven best practices to offer better care to you and your family.

-Gretchen Gudmundsen, PhD oversees diagnostic assessment and therapeutic intervention for the St. Luke's Children's Day Treatment Center.
+Gretchen Gudmundsen, PhD oversees diagnostic assessment and therapeutic intervention for the St. Luke’s Children’s Partial Hospitalization and Intensive Outpatient Program.
 She provides psychological evaluation and consultation to assist in diagnosis and intervention planning with children and adolescents with psychiatric conditions.

 Dr. Gudmundsen works with a broad range of youth with cognitive, emotional, and behavioral challenges, and has expertise in behavioral assessment and intervention with adolescents dealing with depression, bipolar disorder, and suicidal and self-harming tendencies.

 Dr. Gudmundsen earned her bachelor's degree in psychology from Dartmouth College and her doctorate in child clinical psychology from the University of Denver.
 She completed her internship and postdoctoral fellowship at the University of Washington and Seattle Children's Hospital, then joined the faculty as an assistant professor in the Department of Psychological and Behavioral Sciences.
 She was also an attending clinical psychologist in the Division of Child and Adolescent Psychiatry.